codingMustache/codingMustache/README.md

 ## Joke of the Day

-What's a ninja's favorite type of shoes?
-Sneakers!
+Why did the half blind man fall in the well?
+Because he couldn't see that well!

 ## Daily Trivia

-The name of technology company HP stands for what?
+On Twitter, what was the original character limit for a Tweet?
- 1. Howard Packmann
+ 1. 100
- 2. Husker-Pollosk
+ 2. 140
- 3. Hellman-Pohl
+ 3. 160
- 4. Hewlett-Packard
+ 4. 120

 <details>
   <summary>Answer</summary>
-  Hewlett-Packard
+  140
 </details>